What is the difference between surfboard blank types?

 There are plenty of different Surfboard Construction Types on the market, but what is the difference between them?
 We've compiled an extensive list of construction types that are available to select on Boardcave through our different manufacturers.
-Different surfboard blank types can effect the way your board performs so it's important to understand the difference between each one before you buy.
+Different surfboard blank types can affect the way your board performs so it's important to understand the difference between each one before you buy.

 Check out our Australian shapers to find which manufacturers use different blank types during their surfboard construction process and use the patented Board Engine to find the right surfboard for you today.

 Polyurethane (PU) construction uses an industry standard foam combined with a wooden stringer that is more dense then Expanded Polystyrene (EPS), providing a smoother ride with additional flex.

 with a high grade wooden stringer and laminated using fiberglass cloth and an exclusive epoxy resin.
 It is proven to be 5 times stronger with a lively flex pattern, also helping reduce yellowing over time.
 Please Note, Epoxy surfboards can take up to 4 weeks longer to manufacture.

 EPS foam is lighter and more durable then traditional PU.
 Epoxy resin is stronger and less prone to dings and pressure dents.
 Please Note, Epoxy surfboards can take up to 4 weeks longer to manufacture